-The Along the Road department provides short summaries about current and upcoming activities, developments, trends, and items of general interest to the highway community.
-The information in this section of the magazine comes from sources and personnel throughout USDOT.
+The Along the Road department provides short summaries about current and upcoming activities, developments, trends, and technology of interest to the highway community.
 The Along the Road department is a great place to share success stories and technical news.
 See table 3 for submission deadlines.